 We did some research on kufic style and found out about the main rule of kufic style calligraphy: absolute evenness of full and empty spaces.
 Though we are not strictly confining ourselves to it, we recognise the need to pay homage to this rule closely.
 We are also happy to note that the style is absolutely not concerned with legibility: it is understood that the message is there.

 The Arabic word “dayn” comprises of three different Arabic “abjad” or letters: د “Dhal”, ي “Ya” & ن “Noon”.
 We also know that in early Quranic text, the language is not written with the diacritics of today’s standards.
 Hence, we incorporate diacritics in only some parts of the design, while leaving the other forms without.
 We end up with three different ideas for our initial draft (Fonts used: Lato and Ubuntu):

 We picked idea no. 2 and decided to expand further on it to give it a little more geometric symmetry:

-The client chose to expand on the simplified proposed logo without.
+The client chose to expand on the simplified version of the proposed logo.
 We were in fact surprised by the client when they asked us to expand on an idea they themselves drafted!
-As you can see, it incorporates some design element from the first draft and second draft:
+As you can see, it incorporates some design element from the Proposed Logo and Design 3:

 Refining The Chosen Idea